Masvelll/xyz2smiles/README.md

 - **Per-bond metrics** (F1, precision, recall)
 - **Exact match** for whole-molecule reconstruction

-See our `notebooks/` for visualization and summary tables.
+See notebook/ for more info

 ---